Why travel to Berlin?

-Swimmers frolicked in the waters well into the evening as we chose to hire a paddle boat and take in the sights of the lake for an hour or so.
+Swimmers frolicked in the waters well into the evening.
+We chose to hire a paddle boat and take in the sights of the lake for an hour or so.

 It was to Mauerpark we headed one sunny Sunday to experience some local Berlin culture.

 Located in Prenlaur Berg, the name translates to “Wall Park.”
 Previously part of the “death strip” dividing east and west Berlin, a remaining strip of the former wall is a popular spot for graffitti artists.

 The “Flohmarkt” (flea markets) are bustling hive of activity.
 An eclectic mix of stallholders sell everything from nicknacks and clothing, aniques and furniture, to vinyl records and retro goods.
 They are also open to haggling, though the children were reluctantly called in to negotiate our bargains in German for us.

 We enjoyed a lazy Sunday morning browsing through the stalls and sampling the street food available from the numerous vendors.